-ROME (AP) — Torino came back to beat nine-man Copenhagen 5-1 Thursday and complete a sweep, with all four Italian clubs advancing from the group phase of the Europa League.
+ROME (AP) — The entire Italian league stands to benefit after Torino came back to beat nine-man Copenhagen 5-1 Thursday and complete a clean sweep with all four Serie A clubs advancing from the group phase of the Europa League.

 Inter Milan, Fiorentina and Napoli had already reached the last 32 and Roma dropped down to the continent's secondary competition by finishing third in its Champions League group.